OWelton-Rosie/Random-Words-Generator/README.md

 ```

 ## Project Structure
-The project is made up of 2 parts: the client (index.html), and the server, where all the functional stuff (CSS, JS) is stored.
+The project is made up of 2 parts: the client (index.html), and the server, where all the CSS and JS is stored.
 <pre>
 <b>Random Words Generator</b>